Climbing in a three

 Big wall teams of three have a few options:

-With this the leader will climb a block of pitches (a 3rd of the route if speed climbing).
-Once they are at the belay they pull up all the slack in the lead rope and rebelay it, so they can rope solo the next 10 or 20 metres.
+With this, the leader will climb a block of pitches (a 3rd of the route if speed climbing).
+Once they are at the belay they pull up all the slack in the lead rope and re-belay it, so they can rope solo the next 10 or 20 metres.
 They then attached the haul line and start climbing, limiting their time at the belay to less than a minute.
-At this point one second jugs up the haul line as fast as they can, with the haul bag being released as soon they they reach the belay (or at the same time if you’re brave or have a light bag).
-Once the bag is free the the others second sets off cleaning, passing this gear to the leader once they reach the belay (by this time the other second should have the bag up).
-The best thing about this system is that the work of climbing a wall is devided between three rather than two, plus walking off is much easier with a big wall load with three pairs of legs!
+At this point one-second jugs up the haul line as fast as they can, with the haul bag being released as soon they reach the belay (or at the same time if you’re brave or have a light bag).
+Once the bag is free the other second sets off cleaning, passing this gear to the leader once they reach the belay (by this time the other second should have the bag up).
+The best thing about this system is that the work of climbing a wall is divided between three rather than two, plus walking off is much easier with a big wall load with three pairs of legs!

 Classic three person speed system

 With this system, once the leader reaches the belay and ties off both lead and haul lines, one second jugs the haul line with a spare rope, and once at the belay begins climbing the next pitch while the old leader hauls and the last second cleans.
-Using a zip line is best with this system and requires good team work, and jugging a free hanging rope with a chunky lead line attached to you is harder than you’d image.
-Fo this reason I’d recommend a modification of using the short fixing method, pulling up all the slack in the haul and lead lines and using this for the leader (unless the next pitch is all free climbing, which will go faster than the second can clean).
+Using a zip line is best with this system and requires good teamwork, and jugging a free-hanging rope with a chunky lead line attached to you is harder than you’d imagine.
+For this reason, I’d recommend a modification of using the short fixing method, pulling up all the slack in the haul and lead lines and using this for the leader (unless the next pitch is all free climbing, which will go faster than the second can clean).

 Standard three person big wall technique

-With this one second jugs up the haul line and one jugs up the lead line, and is probably no slower than a two person team if the second can jug fast.
+With this one second jugs up the haul line and the other the lead line, and is probably no slower than a two-person team if the second can jug fast.